 Patty Nash is an MFA candidate in poetry at the Iowa Writers' Workshop.
 She earned her MFA in literary translation (from German and French) at Iowa, as well as her BA in Comparative Literature and French from the University of Oregon.
 She enjoys running, reading, and board games.

 Kate Nesbit is a fourth-year Ph.D. student in the Department of English.
 She received her B.A. in English and women's studies at St. Olaf College in Northfield, MN.
-Her research interests include Victorian literature, 19th-century sentimentalism, and the women's elocution movement.
-Kate worked as an ELL (English Language Learners) instructor and writing tutor at St. Olaf College and currently teaches rhetoric.
+Her research interests include sound, listening, and reading aloud in Victorian literature.
+Kate worked as an ELL (English Language Learners) instructor and writing tutor at St. Olaf College.
+In addition to tutoring at the Frank Center, Kate currently teaches the Interpretation of Literature, tutors at the Rhetoric Writing Center, and serves as one of the four Graduate Teaching Fellows for the university's Center for Teaching.

 Kim Ogden is a recent graduate of the Tippie College of Business and is a first-year Master of Health Administration student in the College of Public Health.
 During her free time, she enjoys reading, playing sports, and hanging out with her family and friends.